-This section may be used to include details of any long-term individual service user placements.
+This section may be used to include details of any long-term individual service user placements (or Individual Placement Agreement as described in paragraph 27 above).
 This is likely to be relevant where the service provides tailored specialist placements.
 It may also be used to record any specialist equipment that is provided as part of an individual care pathway.